 Toronto.
 416. The 6.
 The city that never sleeps and home of the 6 God, Drake.
 Although I only live four hours away – three and a half if you go a buck nineteen – Toronto still puts me in awe every time I visit.
 Sometimes I wish my mom agreed to move back to Toronto with my dad, but four hours away doesn’t hurt.
 Through the hustle and bustle of the busy city, there are countless of things to do.
 In this post, I will be sharing my Insider’s Guide to Toronto.

-e your first stop! #VIEWS from the CN Tower is to die for, so definitely, make a stop to go on top and enjoy the #VIEW of the entire city.
-(Okay, I should seriously stop, but I love Drake too much).
+1. CN TOWER.
+For those who have not gone to Toronto, the CN Tower should most certainly be your first stop! #VIEWS from the CN Tower is to die for, so definitely make a stop to go on top and enjoy the #VIEW of the entire city – Okay, I should seriously stop with the Drake reference.

 10. THE HARBOURFRONT.
 Enriched with art and culture, walking along the HarbourFront offers you various of live entertainment, cultural arts, and activities.

 This concludes the end of the list, however, I am most likely going back to find more things to do in Toronto.
-Like I mentioned, I promise you these places will not disappoint you!